 Tired of having a room that isn’t practical?
 Have no idea where you’re going wrong with your design?
-The likelihood is, if your room isn’t working for you, and your furniture looks out of place, the arrangement of your furniture is wrong.
+The likelihood is if your room isn’t working for you, and your furniture looks out of place, you are arranging your furniture all wrong.

 Some of the biggest room problems occur begin when the size of the room isn’t accounted for when the furniture is being placed.
 Small rooms need careful furniture placement to ensure the room doesn’t look too cluttered.
 In contrast, large rooms need a good spread of furniture so the room doesn’t appear too empty.
 Avoiding the walls and placing furniture central to the room can make all the difference with the appeal of the space you’ve got play with.